veu/js13k2015/README.md

 ### Edit mode

-* Place blocks by clicking
+* Place elements by clicking
+* Switch element type to place with the mouse wheel
 * Remove blocks by clicking while holding `shift`
-* Cycle through block types with middle click
+* Remove units by clicking